 One big reason why health is becoming such an important topic today: The stress of daily life is skyrocketing.
 With the growth of technology, we are always connected and powered on.
 As we watch strong, intelligent leads in movies or TV shows, we hold ourselves to higher standards.
 Everything is telling us to go, go, go for more, more, more.

 It’s an exciting time to be alive, but wellness and self-care is becoming a major priority as people get overwhelmed by life’s possibilities, opportunities, and challenges.
 Some experts believe unplugging from electronic devices and spending time in nature slows down brain activity and reduces stress, making it the ultimate form of self-care.

 In addition to stress relief and illness prevention, getting outside can be an effective form of treatment.
 A number of studies explore the health benefits of the great outdoors.
 From lowering blood pressure to stimulating muscles, nature can do it all.
 We’re listening.

 Doctors Are Prescribing Nature As Medicine

-Through a new initiative, doctors are going back to basics when it comes to medicine.
-They’re prescribing the outdoors as treatment for a variety of ailments including depression, rheumatoid arthritis, and much more.
+Many doctors are going back to basics when it comes to medicine.
+They’re prescribing the outdoors as a treatment for a variety of ailments including depression, rheumatoid arthritis, and much more.

 Park Rx America is a nonprofit organization dedicated to fostering health, wellness, happiness, and environmental stewardship while minimizing the burden of chronic disease by partnering with a variety of healthcare professionals to prescribe nature, especially in the form of public parks.